odennav/wordpress-mariadb-helm/README.md

    sudo touch test-k8smaster
    ```

-   `Repeat process from step 4 to step 6 for other kubernetes nodes
+   `Repeat process from step 4 to step 6 for other kubernetes cluster nodes.
 Exit out of k8smaster node into devbuild and repeat steps above.`

 -----